sjdv1982/seamless/silk.md

 Written above is that C-headers can only be generated for fixed-binary schemas.
 This is not actually true.
-C headers can also be generated for shapedarrays if ndims, but not shape, is known in advance (and the base item is fixed-binary).
+C headers can also be generated for shapedarrays if ndim, but not shape, is known in advance (and the base item is fixed-binary).
 They will then be exposed to C as a pointer + *shape object* (similar to memoryview)

 However, this complicates the use of C code in a transformer.